Characters: The Dark Knight Saga Other Costumed Characters

 - Big Damn Kiss: Right before Batman's apparent Heroic Sacrifice, when Selina declares that she and Bruce are both "suckers", they take a long moment to suck face.

 - Bond One-Liner: After blasting Bane with the Batpod's cannons.
 "About the whole 'no guns' thing...
 I'm not sure I feel as strongly about it as you do."
 In reference to her desire to use guns and lethal force in combat in contrast to Batman's one rule, which would've caused his death at Bane's hands if not for her interference.

 - Byronic Hero: Similar to Bruce, she has a dark past and personal anguish that drive her actions.

 - Classy Cat-Burglar

-- Comic Book Movies Don't Use Codenames: Not even once during the film is Selina Kyle referred to as "Catwoman" (only in merchandise and other material).
+- Comic Book Movies Don't Use Codenames: Not even once during the film is Selina Kyle referred to as "Catwoman".
 However, there is one brief mention of "The Cat", plus a couple of references to "The Cat" on articles scanned by quickly in Selina's file when Bruce is on the Batcave computers.
 For some reason, this became more noticed in media than other examples of the trope, with various sources and reviews going out of their way to refer to the character as "Selina Kyle" and not "Catwoman".
 For example: